A Detailed Guide to HHG PCS Moves: Simplifying Your Household Goods Relocation

 What is an HHG Move?

-A household goods (HHG) move involves the military taking care of moving logistics and expenses.
+A household goods (HHG) move involves the military handling the logistics and expenses associated with moving.
 The transportation office contracts civilian moving companies to pack, load, ship, and unpack all your belongings.
-The bill goes directly to the transportation office, and all you need to do is make sure things go according to the plan and inspect your items for damage once they arrive.
+The bill is sent directly to the transportation office, and all you need to do is ensure that things proceed according to plan and inspect your items for damage upon arrival.

 Some people prefer a more hands-on approach and do the packing and moving themselves.
-Often called a DITY move, the military uses the term personally procured move (PPM).
-You can also do a partial DITY move and ship the big household items, such as furniture, with a moving company while you pack some sentimental or smaller goods.
+Often referred to as a DITY move, the military uses the term personally procured move (PPM).
+You can also opt for a partial DITY move, shipping the larger household items, such as furniture, with a moving company while you pack some sentimental or smaller goods.

-An HHG is best for those who don’t want a lot of involvement or work with the actual moving process.
-Because the military and the contracted moving company, also called the transportation service provider, handle all the logistics and billing directly, you’ll have fewer out-of-pocket costs.
+An HHG is best suited for those who don’t want to be heavily involved or work directly with the moving process.
+Because the military and the contracted moving company, also referred to as the transportation service provider, handle all logistics and billing directly, you’ll have fewer out-of-pocket costs.

-Once you’ve decided that an HHG move is the best choice for your situation, you must consider a few things.
-Preparation for your move starts with knowing what and how much you can move, how to get your most precious items to your new home intact, and when you can expect everything to arrive.
+Once you’ve decided that an HHG move is the best choice for your situation, consider a few key factors.
+Preparation for your move begins with determining what and how much you can move, how to transport your most precious items to your new home intact, and when you can expect everything to arrive.

 Before you can schedule your HHG move, you must have official orders to report to your new duty station.
 Once you have that done, you can get your move rolling.
-Talk to the transportation office at your current location to start the process.
-You’ll need to complete training before you can schedule anything to ensure you understand the requirements and restrictions.
+Contact the transportation office at your current location to initiate the process.
+You’ll need to complete training before scheduling anything to ensure you understand the requirements and restrictions.

 HHG Weight Allowance

-Household goods are measured by weight rather than room or number of boxes.
-This allows the military to calculate and pay for shipping everything from one location to the next.
+Household goods are measured by weight rather than by room or number of boxes.
+This enables the military to calculate and pay for shipping everything from one location to another.

-The pounds you are allowed to move depends on your rank and dependents.
+The weight you are allowed to move is called your weight allowance and depends on your rank and dependents.
 Junior enlisted without dependents start at 5,000 pounds.
 More senior military members are allowed to ship more weight, up to 18,000 pounds for those ranking O-6 and above.
-You will likely need to pay for anything over your weight limit.
+You will likely need to pay for any items that exceed your weight limit.

 Professional gear and materials are shipped with your household goods but are counted in a separate weight allowance.
-Military members can ship up to 2,000 pounds of professional materials, and spouses can ship up to 500 pounds, although this needs to be itemized and approved before the move.
+Military members can ship up to 2,000 pounds of professional materials, and spouses can ship up to 500 pounds, provided these items are itemized and approved prior to the move.

 What About the PCS Prohibited List?

-There are a few items that you can’t include in your HHG shipment.
+There are a few items that cannot be included in your HHG shipment.
 If you want to move these things, you’ll need to make the arrangements yourself.
-A few prohibited things include:
+A few items on the PCS prohibited list include:

 You can set these aside in a designated room during your packing and make it clear to the movers not to pack them.
 To make it even clearer, you can add a sign labeling them as “do not pack.”